os-climate/witness-energy/energy_models/models/heat/low/electric_boiler/documentation/electric_boiler_techno_disc.markdown

 ![img.png](img.png)
 ## Data
-The data used for this model is extracted from ehc, EHB Leaflet & Rio heating.
+The data used for this model is extracted from IEA, EHC, EHB Leaflet & Rio heating.

 [^1]: [Electric boiler Working - rio heating](https://www.rioheating.com/how-do-electric-heaters-work/#:~:text=Electric%20heating%20is%20the%20process,where%20the%20heat%20is%20created.)